 You want you property’s assessed value to be as low as possible because that’s the value the tax assessor bases your taxes.
 Taxes are paid as a percentage of assessed value.
 The lower the assessed value, the less taxes you pay.

 Why Pay More than Assessed Value for a Property?

-In a strong real estate market like we are currently seeing in Austin even the Property Valuations Expert have a wealth of experience across a broad spectrum of property valuations for a variety of applications, with over 100 years of combined experience valuing commercial and residential property, often times list prices and ultimately contract prices are higher than assessed value, which is to be expected.
+In a strong real estate market like we are currently seeing in Austin, even with over 100 years of combined experience valuing commercial and residential property, often times list prices and ultimately contract prices are higher than assessed value, which is to be expected.
 Assessed value has no bearing on market value in most cases.
 When considering making an offer on a home, it is important to review local sold data and discuss neighborhood market conditions with your buyer’s agent.
 This is the best way to determine what to offer on a home.

 How Do You Keep Your Assessed Value As Low as Possible?

 Take advantage of tax exemptions.
 If you occupy the property as a primary residence, file a Homestead Exemption.
 A Homestead Exemption will reduce your homestead’s property taxes by about 20% and it will also limit the amount your property taxes can increase from year to year.
 This will keep your assessed value as low as possible.
 There are several other exemptions you might qualify for, so check with your local Tax Assessor’s Office to learn more.
 Assessed value too high?
 Try our post about How to Appeal Assessed Values.